whole-tale/wt-design-docs/meeting_notes.md

    https://dashboard.wholetale.org/ Development will happen on ``master`` with autodeployment at https://dashboard-dev.wholetale.org/  (Kacper + Ian)
  * Investigate WebDAV integration with NextCloud for dashboard (Ian)

+## 2016-11-11

+Attendees: Adam B, Matt J, Kacper K, Bertram L, Jaroslaw N, Ian T, Matt T

+Discussion:
+ * Introduction of Adam Brinckman -- new member of dev team
+ * Dashboard: we talked about Girder models and particular endpoints that are going to be used for creating a drive browser

+Action items:
+ * Ping TACC devs about iRODS status
+ * Create Girder endpoint for storing custom user data (last visited page etc)